top of page

 English version + annot. by Julia Min (2025)

-A flock of swan geese set off, heading north;
+A flock of wild ducks set off, heading north;

-The desolate desert is in snow and wind;
+The desolate desert lies in snow and wind;

-Appreciation: (quoted from On “A River Spring Dawn” 1/2)
+Appreciation: (quoted from On “The Spring River, Breathing into Evening” 1/2)

 For your interest, the western landscape painting genre didn’t emerge as a distinct genre until a few hundred years later, during the Renaissance and peaking in the Industrial Revolution.